Künstlersekretariat - Astrid Schoerke

 Martin Löhr | Violoncello

-Their career together started with first prizes at competitions in Melbourne and Osaka as well as at the Deutsche Musikwettbewerb.
+Their career together started with first prizes at competitions in Melbourne and Osaka as well as at the German Music Competition.
 The name of the ensemble was also quickly set: Jean Paul was the favorite poet of Robert Schumann, whose works are particularly dear to the trio.
-As more than a mere namesake to the trio, the name reveals the musicians primary aim: to explore the similarities of music and language and make it audible for the audience.
+As more than a mere namesake to the trio, the name reveals the musicians’ primary aim: to explore the similarities of music and language and make it audible for the audience.

 The ensemble’s work focuses on the performance of contemporary repertoire, which also includes numerous original premieres by famous composers.
 Wolfgang Rihm dedicated his “Trio Concerto” to the ensemble which the Trio premiered in 2014 at the Berliner Philharmonie together with the WDR Sinfonieorchester under Jukka-Pekka Saraste.
 Further performances with the Dallas Symphony Orchestra, the Tonhalle-Orchester Zurich and the NDR Radiophilharmonie Hannover followed.
-The 2022/23 season also features a world premiere commissioned by the trio by Tobias Rokahr.
+Currently, the trio is dedicated to the new composition commissioned from Tobias Rokahr.

-Numerous CD productions by the trio with CAvi-music garnered prizes: The recording of Brahm’s Trio in B major and Schönberg’s Verklärte Nacht was awarded the Preis der Deutschen Schallplattenkritik; the recording of the two Mendelssohn trios in 2009 and the Schubert trios in 2012 were distinguished with the Supersonic-Award.
-In 2015 their CD featuring piano trios by Joseph Haydn was brought on the market.
-At least the Trio enthuses with their CD of Brahm’s String Sextets arranged for Piano Trio by the composer’s friend Theodor Kirchner.
+Numerous CD productions by the trio with CAvi-music garnered prizes: The recording of Brahm’s Trio in B major and Schoenberg’s Verklärte Nacht was awarded the Preis der Deutschen Schallplattenkritik; the recording of the two Mendelssohn trios in 2009 and the Schubert trios in 2012 were distinguished with the Supersonic-Award.
+In 2015 a CD featuring piano trios by Joseph Haydn was brought on the market.
+Most recently, the Trio enthuses with their CD of Brahm’s String Sextets arranged for piano trio by the composer’s friend Theodor Kirchner.

 For more information, visit the homepage www.triojeanpaul.de.